Unboxed-Software/solana-course/content/movie-review-pt1.md

 # Challenge

-For this lessons challenge, try writing your own script to interact with the program you’ve just deployed!
+For this lesson's challenge, try writing your own script to interact with the program you’ve just deployed!